csbtedhan/CS1.6-Zombie-Z-AMXX-Re-Api/README.md

 - Extract resources file to cstrike_downloads folder
 - Play

-<b>Note!</b> If You are upgrading your ReGameDll, make sure you upgrading your Re-Api and Re Compile All plugins with new ReApi Header.
+<b>Note!</b> If You're upgrading your ReGameDll, make sure you upgrading your Re-Api and Re Compile All plugins with new ReApi Header.

 ## Credits
 - asdiandx (Mostly Weapon Plugins)